camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 -	`Legal Entities`: are the legal subjects that are willing to get access to personal information with a specific, predefined purpose.
 - `Operator`: Mobile Network Operator (MNO), or CSP/telco operator, exposing network capabilities via standard CAMARA APIs.
 - `Aggregator`: aggregate Operator’s CAMARA standardised APIs for building services offered to application developers.
 An aggregator can be a hyperscaler (e.g. Vonage, AWS, Azure, Google Cloud) offering its own services or directly exposing CAMARA APIs available at the operators, or it can be a telco operator acting as an aggregator, i.e.: aggregating other telco operators and exposing CAMARA APIs available at these telco operators.
+- `API Exposure Platform`: Operator's platform for exposing network capabilities via standard CAMARA APIs.
+It is the platform that exposes the CAMARA APIs to application developers and provides the authentication and authorization mechanisms to access them.
+It is also responsible for consent management.
+It typically consists of at least an Auth Server and an API Gateway.

 >[TO BE EDITED/COMPLETED]